niliaranet/older-projects-compilation/01-pomodoro-iced/README.md

 ![screenshot](screenshot.png)

-Its current state is highly inefficient, which led me to abandon the project.
+Its current state is highly inefficient.